quellus/godot-tutorials/enemy avoider/README.md

 2. Add a script to the root node of the main scene
     1. Attach the `timeout()` signal from the timer node to the new script
     2. At the top of the script, add `var enemy = preload("res://Enemy.tscn")`
-    3. Inside the timeout function
+    3. Inside the timeout function:
         ```
         var enemy_instance = enemy.instantiate()
         add_child(enemy_instance)
         ```
+        - This creates an enemy and adds it as a child of the main scene

-# Spawn inemeies in random locations
+# Spawn enemies in random locations
 1. Add a `Node2d` as a child of the root node in the main scene
+2. Rename it to "SpawnPoint"
-2. Set its group to `spawnpoint`
+3. Set its group to `spawnpoint`
-3. Ctrl+D to duplicate the node 3 times
+4. Ctrl+D to duplicate the node 3 times
-4. Move the spawn points outside the 4 corners of the screen
+5. Move the spawn points outside the 4 corners of the screen
-5. In t=he main script add `var rng = RandomNumberGenerator.new()`
+6. In t=he main script add `var rng = RandomNumberGenerator.new()`
-6. In the timeout function of the main script
+7. In the timeout function of the main script
     ```
     var spawnpoints = get_tree().get_nodes_in_group("spawnpoint")
 	var spawn_index = rng.randf_range(0, 4)